Connecting Late Antiquities

 About the Project

-Finally, we are testing the possibility to publish the results from historic projects on late antique prosopography.
+Finally, we are exploring the possibility of publishing the results of historic projects on late-antique prosopography.
 Foremost among them is the Prosopographia Imperii Romani saec.
-IV-VI, a 70,000 paper files strong archive of a project initiated by Theodor Mommsen and Adolf von Harnack in 1902, but never completed.
-With Prof. Dr. Stefan Rebenich8 at the University of Bern, where the archive is currently kept, we have initiated a project of manual and digital transcription of sample files.
+IV-VI, an archive of 70,000 paper files from a project initiated by Theodor Mommsen and Adolf von Harnack in 1902, but never completed.
+With Prof. Dr. Stefan Rebenich at the University of Bern, where the archive is currently kept, we have initiated a project of manual and digital transcription of sample files.
+We also now have access to the original working files of the PLRE itself, which have kindly been made available by John Martindale, and are intending to digitise these and make them available alongside the Digital Prosopography of the Later Roman Empire.
+We have conducted a feasibility study by digitising a first tranche of materials and associating them with their relevant entries in the printed PLRE.

 Principal Investigators